ArnaoutLab/sentropy/README.md

 | Subcommunity_2b_1   |               1.66 |              1.55 |
 | Subcommunity_2b_2   |               1.43 |              1.56 |

 If we do not pass anything to the `similarity' argument, then the function will compute the usual (i.e. similarity-insensitive) exponentiated Renyi divergence.
+We may also optionally pass a similarity function or a string representing a path to a csv file to `similarity'.
+In those cases, we may optionally pass values to the arguments `symmetric', `X', `chunk_size', `parallelize' and `max_inflight_tasks'.
+These latter arguments have the same meaning as in the function `get_sentropies'.

 # Command-line usage
 The `sentropy` package can also be used from the command line as a module (via `python -m`).
 To illustrate using `sentropy` this way, we re-use again the example with counts_2b_1 and S_2b, now with counts_2b_1 also saved as a csv file (note again `index=False`):